PandasThumb/pandasthumb.github.io/_posts/2023/2023-07-11-Luana-Maroja-Ernst-Mayr-Award.md

 <i>(Nick Matzke adds: For background on the 2022 attempt to de-name the Ernst Mayr Award, please see <a href="https://pandasthumb.org/archives/2022/06/Hillis-on-Mayr-Award.html">David Hills on the SSB vote on the Ernst Mayr Award</a>, June 13, 2022, and the links therein.
 As the Ernst Mayr Award is specified in the SSB constitution, changing it required a 2/3 vote of the membership.
 The vote was 63.4% (according to an SSB email) or 63.2% (91/(91+53); the numbers presented in O'Meara's presentation; there were also 14 abstentions.
 In other words, it was a very near thing, with most of the membership not voting; and I gather SSB membership has been as high as 3000 but has declined to about 650.
 Hopefully this is mostly a pandemic effect, but I'm not sure it helps when there are attempts to cancel famous personalities in the field without a serious scholarly debate informed by thorough and balanced consideration of people and issues within their historical context.)</i>

-(Also Nick Matzke: For previous comments on the SSB Ernst Mayr Award, please see:
+(Also Nick Matzke: For previous comments on the SSB Ernst Mayr Award, please see the below.)

 <blockquote><div style="background-color: rgb(255, 255, 255); padding: 30px;">
   <ul>